1jour1vin

 Wine rated 5/5Wine rated 5/5Wine rated 5/5Wine rated 5/5Wine rated 5/5

-Lots of fruit and good structure.
-Decant for at least 2 hours.
+Plenty of fruit and good structure.
+Decant at least 2 hours in advance.

 See all reviews from this customer